capy-language/capy/README.md

 The above example uses `.try` with error unions, but `.try` works for optionals as well.

 <details>
-<summary>Extra Optional & Error Union information</summary>
+<summary>Extra Information About Optionals & Error Unions</summary>

 Optionals and Error Unions are stored in memory as tagged unions, just like enums.

-The "success" discriminant is 1, and the "error/nil" discriminant is 0
+The "success" discriminant is 1, and the "error" (or "nil") discriminant is 0

-Regular pointers are considered "non-zero" in Capy, and any optional of a non-zero type will have the same size of the original type.
+Regular pointers are considered "non-zero" in Capy, and the size of a non-zero type is equal to the size of its optional.

 This means that e.g. `size_of(?^i32) == size_of(^i32)` but `size_of(?i32) != size_of(i32)`

-Since the inner type can never be zero, an inner value of zero can be used to represent the "nil" state
+Since the inner type can never be zero, an inner value of zero is used to represent the "nil" state.
+This allows non-zero optionals to have zero memory cost.

+---

 </details>